-- 7:35 AM Check in starts in Reading lab - 8:10 AM Before-care ends
+7:35 AM - Check in starts in room 112

-After-Care Prekindergarten through Eighth Grade
+8:05 AM - Dismissed to classrooms

+After-care PreK-8

-- 3:40 PM Check in for lower school in library - Choice of gross motor play on playground or homework in library - 3:50 PM Courtyard circle drive opens - Check in for middle school in library - Choice of gross motor play on playground or homework in library - 3:50 PM Snack for students enrolled in Adventures - 4:15 PM Snack on the patio - 4:30 PM Choice of games/free choice in Room 112 or homework in library - 5:25 PM After-care ends
+- 3:35 PM Check in for Lower School in library - Choice of gross motor playground or homework in library - 3:45 PM Check-in for Middle School in library

+Choice of gross motor on playground or homework in library

+- 4:15 PM Snack on the patio

+- 4:30 PM Choice of activities in room 112 or homework in library

+- 5:25 PM After-care ends

+Communication:

+Rebecca Bonilla Extended Day Director 785-228-0490 ext 2113 rbonilla@topekacollegiate.org sayhello@topekacollegiate.org

-Communication: If you need to contact the after-care providers or your student after the office is closed, call or text Google Voice number 785-422-7382 (4CareTC).
-This will ring and send messages to the cell phones of all of the after-care providers.
-Care providers cannot always answer the phone, so please leave a voicemail.
-They will listen to it as soon as they get a chance and reach back out to you.
+If you need to contact the Care Programs providers or your student after the office is closed, call 785-228-0490 ext 2112.
+Care providers cannot always answer the phone and will not be able to access the voicemail, so please email the director if there is no an answer at the After-care extension.

+Please check the white board hanging on the wall in the south entrance for messages.
+If there is a change in location, there will be a note on the board stating where to pick-up your student.
+Example: If it is raining outside, we might leave a note saying the After-care K-8 students are in the gym playing.

-Since we do not know who is going to be in extended care on a given day, it is not possible to send emails to only the parents of students checked into extended care in a timely fashion.
+Since we do not know which students will be attending our care programs from day to day, it is not possible to send emails to only the parents of students checked into Before-care and After-care in a timely fashion.
 If there is an emergency, the care providers will first care for the students.
 Their safety is always our top priority.
 The care providers will inform the parents of the situation in person when the parents arrive to pick-up their students.
-Extended care providers are busy caring for the students and do not have time to communicate with parents via email during extended care hours.
-No emails will be sent to parents unless the situation is serious and urgent and requires an emergency alert to be sent to parents of all enrolled students regardless of whether their student is checked into extended care.
+Care program providers are busy caring for the students and do not have time to communicate with parents via email during Before-care and After-care hours.
+No emails will be sent to parents unless the situation is serious and urgent and requires an emergency alert to be sent to parents of all enrolled students regardless of whether their student is checked into our Care Programs.

-Examples: In the event of a tornado warning, the extended care providers will first quickly escort the students to the designated tornado shelter area in the building.
+Examples: In the event of a tornado warning, the Extended Day Programs providers will first quickly escort the student to the designated tornado shelter area in the building.
 Once everyone is safe, an emergency alert will be sent to parents.
-Concerns in the community occasionally result in the after-care staying inside for recess.
 In the event of a serious lock-down situation, the doors will be locked and an alert will be sent to parents instructing them how and when to pick up their students.
-We will perform safety drills so everyone knows what to do if a lock-down situation should occur.

-Most communication will be made through the Collegiate Connection e-newsletter.
-Be sure to read those newsletters (distributed every two weeks on Fridays) for important information about school operations.
-Communication is key to meeting the needs of each student.
+Most communication will be made through Collegiate Connections.
+Be sure to read those newsletters when they are sent as they contain very important information.
+Open communication is key to meeting the needs of each student.
 We value your feedback.
-We ask parents to complete an extended care survey every year so we can continue to make this program the best it can be.
-Feel free to email the directors at any time.
-Their contact information is:
+We ask parents to complete an Extended Day Programs survey at the end of the year so we can continue to make this program the best it can be.
+Feel free to call or email the director at any time.
+If you would like to visit longer than a few minutes, you are more than welcome to make an appointment to meet with the director.